glitchy/calculazer-rs/README.md

 A calculator using binary math (bitwise operations) written in Rust.

-To run properly make sure your terminal window is full screen (Otherwise the ASCII art will be distorted).
+To run properly make sure your terminal window is full screen (otherwise the ASCII art will be distorted).
 Also, the program clears your terminal--SO DON'T PANIC!
 You still have full control of your terminal.